-Pasco County Board of County Commissioners adopted the Pasco County Job Creation Incentive Ordinance to promote the attraction and expansion of target industries or businesses within Pasco County by providing cash payments directly to the Company.
-These businesses can be new to Pasco or existing companies ready to expand.
-Qualifying companies are eligible for the following cash payments for new full-time positions created:
+Pasco County Board of County Commissioners adopted the Pasco County Job Creation Incentive Ordinance 10-8 to promote the attraction and expansion of target industries or businesses within Pasco County by providing cash payments directly to the Company.

 Companies must meet one or both of the following industry classifications and meet the job creation requirement:

-The project must result in a minimum of 10 new full-time jobs (W-2) in Pasco County within one year of the project completion.
+Job Creation Requirements: The project must result in a minimum of 10 new, full-time, jobs (W-2) in Pasco County within one year of the project completion.
 This award can be used in addition to any qualifying State program.

 Mobility Fees were formerly known as "impact fees".

 Did you know if you are a target industry, there are no Mobility Fees to pay the County when you locate or expand your business?
-Learn more about our Mobility Fee.
+Learn more about our Mobility Fees.

 Completed applications along with supporting documentation must be submitted to Pasco Economic Development Council to qualify for these easy to get incentives.